GustavoLyra23/book-manager-api/README.md

 For external file management, the API seamlessly integrates with an FTP server.
 To view files uploaded by the API:

 - Download FileZilla Client: Install FileZilla or another FTP client of your choice.
 - Connect to the FTP Server with the Server data:
- Exemple:

  ### FTP config
     ftp:
      host: ftp.dlptest.com